-Experience this collection at the Donna Karan boutique inside The Shops at Crystals.
+Shop the entire Spring collection at the Versace boutique located on the first level of The Shops at Crystals.

 Tiffany & Co. presents new Atlas® jewelry with the striking beauty that made this celebrated design a fashion icon.
 The latest options trace the collection’s signature Roman numerals in designs symbolic of strength and freedom.

 The versatility of Atlas® is achieved with graphic elements of utmost integrity that allows them to be shaped into a crisp pattern as distinctive as its inspiration: the Atlas clock that presides over Tiffany’s Fifth Avenue store, located at the crossroads of energy and evolution in the heart of New York City.
 This elegant pattern shines in new bangles, medallion pendants and band rings, as well as wide cuffs in a weave of numerals.
 Crafted in 18 karat yellow, white or rose gold, as well as sterling silver, the jewelry generates a sensuous play of light that casts a luster over dressing day and night.